Implementation of EU Directive on VAT and vouchers – Changes from 1 January 2019

 Where vouchers do not cover all of the cost, the balance will be a separate additional supply.

 Another big change is SPVs will be within the VAT system when they are transferred via distributors.
 Distributors trading in these vouchers will be treated as buying and selling the underlying goods or services that can be redeemed with the voucher(s) and claim input tax and charge output tax accordingly.

 The exception is if the distributors act as commission-based agents, and do not actually buy and sell the vouchers.
 They are unaffected by the new rules and will continue to account for output tax on their commission payments.

 The new rules also do not affect transport or admission tickets.
 The changes are also not relevant to the supply of “free offer vouchers” given by business.
 An example being a hotel giving a free nights hotel stay to a guest in the future, this is still a 100% discount voucher which does fall under SPV or MPV.

-If you would like to discuss this blog in more detail please contact Adam Stock or call 01772 821 021.
+If you would like to discuss this blog in more detail please contact Jonathan Main or call 01772 821 021.

 Alternatively, you can leave an enquiry or comment in the form below.